Home / Career Guides / Paramedic

 What type of education or certification is needed to work as a paramedic?

 They typically require a postsecondary educational program, which can be found in community colleges and technical schools.
 This usually takes one to two years to complete.
-After finishing their program, they must pass the National Registry of Emergency Medical Technicians exam, which is the certifying body for these professionals.
+After finishing their program, they must pass the National Registry of Emergency Medical Technicians exam, which is the certifying body for these pros.

 Is being a paramedic a physically demanding job?